-Wonder Clips vs Craft Clips.
+Wonder Clips vs Craft Clips: A Review.
 I started using Wonder Clips to teach children to sew.
 They loved these so much more than pins when sewing a seam.
 They were great…… but expensive.
-Now there are so many brands of Craft Clips at much lower prices that it is hard to know which ones to choose.
-I will share with you what I found.
+There are so many brands of Craft Clips at varying prices, it is hard to know which ones to buy.
+I will share with you my comparisons and what I found in my wonder clips vs craft clips review.

 (Read Update at the end)